 For his next story we went up to a graveyard.
 I had never been on a graveyard in the complete dark before and I’m not planning to do so again.
 It really freaked me out, some graves even had cages build around them.
 We were told that the reason for this was that in old-times, people would dug up the graves and steal the corpes to bring to the medical centre of the University of Edinburgh.
 For this, the thieves would receive a small compensation, and the University would turn a blind eye to the origin of the bodies.
 (Stevenson wrote an interesting short-story about this called ‘The body snatcher’).

 Being on this graveyard gave me the chills, and I kept thinking, what if the tour guide has bad intentions himself?
-It’s just the two of us here with him, no one else is here at this time of night, and it was quite curious that he’d ask us how we would like to die…
+It’s just the two of us with him, no one else is here at this time of night, and it was quite curious that he had asked us how we would like to die…

 I was happy when we moved on, away from the graveyard.
 We walked through the narrow streets and mysterious alleys of Edinburgh, and he’d tell us about how horrendous Edinburgh used to be.
 Apparently, there was a specific time, 10 o’clock in the evening, that all households could dispose of their human waste by throwing everything out of the window into the streets.
 How unfortunate if you lost your home-keys that time of night!